• News

 It is dedicated to the NASA astronauts, scientists, engineers, administrators, support staff and international partners, who are enabling this new era of human exploration.

-Artemis I launches in 2022 on the world's most powerful rocket - NASA's Space Launch System (SLS), the 322-foot tall rocket with the Orion crew capsule up top.
+Artemis I launched in 2022 on the world's most powerful rocket - NASA's Space Launch System (SLS), the 322-foot tall rocket with the Orion crew capsule up top.
 It will be the first in a series of increasingly complex missions that will provide the foundation for human deep space exploration.

 Through the Artemis missions, NASA will land the first woman and the first person of color on the Moon, paving the way for a long-term lunar presence and serving as a steppingstone on the way to Mars.